mixi-inc/omniauth-mixi/README.md

 You will obviously have to put in your key and secret, which you get when you register your app with Partner Dashboard.

 Now just follow the README at: https://github.com/intridea/omniauth

+## How To Launch Example

+This project includes an example application to try OmniAuth-mixi quickly.
+You can launch the example by the following commands:

+    $ cd example
+    $ bundle install
+    $ CLIENT_ID=[consumer_key] CLIENT_SECRET=[consumer_secret] rackup

+Of course, you have to replace the two parameters `[consumer_key]` and `[consumer_secret]` to them issued for your application.

+And, open http://localhost:9292/ in your browser, then you will see the authentication and authorization page of mixi.

 ## Supported Rubies